Background pattern

 If you take more Levometadona Molteni than you should

-In case of overdose or accidental ingestion, consult your doctor immediately or go to the hospital immediately.
-You can also consult your pharmacist or the Toxicological Information Service, phone 915 620 420, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor immediately or go immediately to the hospital.
+You can also consult your pharmacist or the Toxicology Information Service, phone 915 620 420, indicating the medicine and the amount ingested.

-Carry the packaging of the medication with you.
+Take the medicine package with you.
 The following effects may appear:

-• feeling very drowsy, on the verge of fainting («unconscious») or entering a coma
+• feeling very drowsy, about to faint («unconscious») or go into a coma

 • very slow pulse